-While those numbers aren’t great, there are things you can do to potentially improve your odds of getting a small-business loan from traditional financing sources.
-Below, we walk you through what you might need to button up before you begin the small-business loan application process.
-(As an alternative, Square Capital* offers access to small-business financing that doesn’t require a lengthy, complicated application process).
+While those numbers aren’t great, there are things you can do to potentially improve your odds of getting a small business loan from traditional financing sources.
+Below, we walk you through what you might need to button up before you begin the small business loan application process.
+(As an alternative, Square Capital* offers access to small business financing that doesn’t require a lengthy, complicated application process).

-Gather and organize all your documents
+1. Gather and organize all your business documents

-There are a number of documents you should have in place before applying for a traditional small-business loan.
+Regardless of the type of loan you’re looking for, there are a number of documents you should have in place before applying for a traditional loan from a small business lender.
 (Loans through Square Capital, on the other hand, require no lengthy application.)

 Written business plan